Batresh sat in a folding chair. From the second row of risers, she looked down at an empty first row.

 “Taharqo,” he said.

 “Your planet of birth?” she asked.

 He didn’t want to suggest new targets, so he lied.
-“I am also from Ditallu.”
+“I am from Ditallu.”

 “You lie,” she said.
-“You have no chemicals from Ditallu.
+“You have no traces from Ditallu.
 Where are you from?”

 The Dusmanyu looked at each other.
 Their masks unreadable.